 It is up to us, as both residents and visitors, to not only seek out better experiences but to share the experiences we know of, the truly authentic ones.
-By seeking out these types of experiences and sharing them with those that might not be aware of them, visitors and residents alike, we have the opportunity create a better understanding and appreciation for the spaces & places we visit, reside in and occupy.
+By seeking out these types of experiences and sharing them with those that might not be aware of them, both visitors and residents alike have the opportunity create a better understanding and appreciation for the spaces & places we visit, occupy, and reside in.

-A few weeks ago, with friends both new and old, I visited Windsor, Detroit, Ann Arbor & Flint.
+A few weeks ago, with friends both new and old, I visited Windsor, Detroit, Ann Arbor & Flint all in Michigan State.
 Exploring these cities we wanted to confirm & refute any of the pre-conceived notions that we had of these places.
 We wanted to experience these cities the way they should be experienced, for all they had to offer.

 For the most part we avoided the tourist offices and the places that were continually marked on maps.
 We sought out the people, places and things that truly made these cities the places where people choose to live, work and play.

-We talked to locals, restauranteurs, gardeners, war vets, even random construction workers building an oversized aquaplex, and continually inquired as to what “the authentic experience” was, as it pertained to the city we were in at the time.
+We talked to locals, restauranteurs, gardeners, war vets, even random construction workers building an oversized aquaplex.
+We continually inquired as to what ’the authentic experience; was, as it pertained to the city we were in at the time.
 We were trying to discover where we should go, what we should eat, things we needed to experience and the people we should meet.

 We found ‘threads’ throughout each city that defined the authentic experience we were looking for.
 These threads were not made up of sports arenas, historical buildings, chain restaurants or places outside the city limits.
 The things that made up the very essence of these places consisted of elements that were much more authentic.
 We knew them to be more authentic as they were continually suggested & commented on by each new person we talked to.
 The way in which people spoke of these things helped us to formulate a tour of each place that provided the type experience we were seeking out.
 People spoke to us with honesty, enthusiasm and candidness while sharing thoughts about the people, places and things we needed to experience.